ChuanL1993/Django-project/readme.txt

-This is a practice of Django project
+This is a practice of Django project！